Making People Up: Race, Racism, and Racial Formation

-While conversations about race are seemingly everywhere, the definition of race—what it means, and how we should understand it—remains remarkably under-explored.
+While race is a constant subject of discussion, the definition of race—what it means, and how we should understand it—remains remains controversial and often unclear.
 What, exactly, is race?
-What does it mean to be “racialized”?
-Rejecting at once pat dismissals of race as immaterial, Obama-era fantasies of a so-called post-racial society, and the many varieties of pseudo-scientific “race realism,” this course offer tools to comprehensively examine the phenomenon of race and the process of racial formation—a concept first articulted by sociologists Michael Omi and Howard Winant in the book Racial Formation in the United States.
-Against static views on race, theorists of racial formation explain the ways in which race is socially constructed—that is, via social, economic, and political processes—and why, necessarily, the content of race changes across time and space.
-Having serious implications for sociology, race theory, and social theory more broadly, the concept of Racial Formation compels us to ask: how is race a way of “making people up”?
+How does racism operate, perpetuate, and alter over time?
+In this course, we will explore how and why people are racialized—that is, marked as belonging to a certain race—and attempt to understand racialization’s impact in shaping or determining social, political, and economic life.
+Drawing on the concept of “racial formation,” first articulated by the sociologists Michael Omi and Howard Winant in the book Racial Formation in the United States, we’ll consider the ways in which race is socially constructed—that is, via social, economic, and political processes.
+We’ll explore race’s historical instability—that it changes continuously across space and time—and what its malleability means for any possible anti-racist and emancipatory politics.
+Having serious implications for sociology, race theory, and social theory more broadly, the study of racial formation compels us to ask: how is race a way of “making people up”?
 How does the process of racialization work itself out?
 How can we understand racial formation and the flux of racialization as agents and features of contemporary American life?

 Course ScheduleThursday, 6:30-9:30pm ET